gigalgi/gigalgi/README.md

 ---
 ### About me

-**A curious Robotics Scientist & Physical AI Engineer,** Driven by one mission: make functional,open and  affordable humanoid robots a reality, with a 3D printer, a laptop, and an unreasonable amount of conviction.
+**A curious Robotics Scientist & Physical AI Engineer,** Driven by one mission: make functional, open and  affordable humanoid robots a reality, with a 3D printer, a laptop, and an unreasonable amount of conviction.

 Obsessed with Robotics, Physical AI, Organic Robotics, Neuroscience, Biocomputing, and Quantum Physics.
 Also pizza.
 Mostly pizza.